JPD officer from Pelahatchie tests positive for COVID-19

 PELAHATCHIE, Miss.
-(WJTV) – A police officer from Pelahatchie tested positive for the coronavirus (COVID-19)
+(WJTV) – A JPD officer from Pelahatchie tested positive for the coronavirus (COVID-19)

 Officer Danny P. Hicks released a statement on Facebook thanking family and friends for their prayers.
 Pelahatchie officials said Hicks is a member of the Jackson Police Department.